siswaphd/siswaphd/README.md

 ## <span style="color:blue"><b>Background and research interest</b></span>

 Just some projects and applications that I have been working on, and some stuffs that I am currently learning.
 Good to put some stufs here to share, and as good documentation for my future references.
-I learned a lot from the internet, and time to pay it forward 😄
+I learned a lot from the internet, and it is time to pay it forward 😄

-I had a PhD in interdiciplinary study, and I am interested mainly in data science, particulalry in <b> spatial analysis, remote sensing, machine learning, time-series analysis, statistic, and map/data visualisation.</b>
+I had a PhD in interdiciplinary study in environment-forestry-hydrology-remote sensing, and I am interested mainly in data science, particulalry in <b> spatial analysis, remote sensing, machine learning, time-series analysis, statistic, and map/data visualisation.</b>

 See some of them in [<b>My-repo</b>](https://github.com/siswaphd/My_repo)